-- Respondent may file a response to the complaint within thirty (30) days after the complaint is received by the respondent.
-The answer shall indicate whether respondent intends to offer evidence.
+- The respondent may file a response to the complaint within thirty (30) days after the complaint is received by the respondent.
+The answer shall indicate whether the respondent intends to offer evidence.
 All such evidence shall be submitted within sixty (60) days after the complaint is received.
-If respondent shall fail to answer the notification within the thirty (30) day period, the Ethics Committee may proceed with determination of the complaint and state its final disposition.
+If the respondent shall fail to answer the notification within the thirty (30) day period, the Ethics Committee may proceed with the determination of the complaint and state its final disposition.

-- Respondent may offer all evidence in writing as well as by telephone without requesting a hearing.
+- The respondent may offer all evidence in writing as well as by telephone without requesting a hearing.

-- If respondent files a response, the Ethics Committee will acknowledge response within 30 days.
+- If the respondent files a response, the Ethics Committee will acknowledge response within 30 days.

-- Respondent may request a hearing.
+- The respondent may request a hearing.
 Such hearing will take place before the Ethics Committee.

 - At the time of the hearing, the respondent will have the opportunity to present witnesses and pertinent evidence.
 Evidence may be presented by telephone or by videotape.

 - All testimony at the hearing shall be recorded or otherwise preserved.

 - If, after the hearing, the committee determines that a violation exists, a sanction may be imposed by a majority of the committee.
 Voting may be either in person or by telephone conference call.

 - If there is not a hearing, the Ethics Committee may assign an investigator who will investigate the complaint and make a recommendation to the Ethics Committee.
 The committee will vote on the recommendation.